yfyourfriend/CAY-algorithm/README.md

 of the paper, the robot only has a small part of all the sequences of dots.
 Since the sequences are unique, the robot can then compare the image which it has captured underneath it with a full map that it already has inside its brain.
 Therefore the robot will know its location in the big paper.

+## Instructions
+- The software consists of 2 components:
+	1. Microchip Main
+	2. Utilities

+Some code exist only on the microchip, while some are utilities meant to be run on the computer.

+Let us start by discussing the utilities

+### Util
+1. deBruijn(k)
+	- Command line argument
+		- give it the k value and 2 matrices will be written onto the local folder.
+2. pdf_overlay(code, score)
+	- Takes in 2k-1 by 2k-1 matrix (in image form) and score to be overlay as input.
+	- First, another image-recognition utility is called (analyse_music.py), returning regions of sheet music as a list of matrices.
+	- Second, the list of matrices is passed on to the main of pdf_overlay.
+		- In the simplest version, the k_used has been completely determined by the length of sheet music.
+			- And we need to have k < music_len
+		- Future revision
+			- Do logic check that k is appropriate
+			- Customisable k; scaling
+		- for each line (**NAME**), the image is overlay
+	- Output: pdf file with overlay image written on disk.

+- Current progress (YF):
+	1. Partition analyse_music.py so that **list of lists is output per input sheet music**
+	2. Write the routine for remaining main of pdf_overlay
+	3. (LATER) Speaker and steps to do speaker

+### Main
+- preprocess(image)
+- binarytranslate(image)
+	- outputs k by k matrix
+- localisation
+- out_music(window)